Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 Only legend Kelly Slater has won more world titles than Carissa among American men or women.

-She is also just the sixth female surfer ever with four world titles.
+She is also just the third female surfer ever to have five world titles.

 Moore's Training Routine